preludetech/tutorial-getting-git/tutorial/07-graph-branch-and-head.md

 If you are not sure what these mean, play around with your local repo a bit - edit files, create commits, use the log and checkout different versions of your code.
 Try to get an idea of when the different messages come up.

+## Video

+[Here](https://www.youtube.com/watch?v=XmZ41lr2PVg) is a video that explains the concepts above.

+And [here](https://www.youtube.com/watch?v=bp2Vy-szSfU) is a video that only focuses on the detached HEAD state.

+## Practice and Play

+Make sure you make the time to explore these concepts.
+Try making some changes to some of the files in your repo, make some commits, `checkout` different things.

+- Do you know how to detach the HEAD?
+- Do you know where the `master` branch will be if you make a commit?
+What if you are in a `detached HEAD` state?